Photo of Ashley Nyquist

 Ashley Nyquist

-Ashley has worked with clients from a variety of sectors and industries, including technology, consumer products, food processing, financial services, life sciences, and education.
+Ashley has worked with clients from a variety of sectors and industries, including technology, defense, consumer products, food processing, financial services, life sciences, and education.

 Before practicing law, Ashley taught high school English in rural China.